Blog

 Defining the right level of access for roles can be a challenge in the early days of this stage of maturity.
 Managing and updating roles as they evolve over time can be burdensome for teams that have a low level of automation.
 If roles don’t meet the requirements of the users, they will fall-back in to old habits of using administrator access for everything, removing the benefit of having roles to assume.
 Even when users do the “the right thing” and assuming specific roles, the extra noise and indirection can be overwhelming if not managed appropriately, leading to a lack of auditability and understanding of their own environment.

-Stage 3: Just-in-time (JIT) Access
+Stage 3: Just-In-Time (JIT) Access

 At this level of maturity, access is not only role-based and linked to business activities, but the permission to use those levels are only provided when an approved business requirement is demonstrated.
 Access management is now about the “why” of access, not just “what” level of access is requested.
 JIT access to environment represents the alignment of access management with business requirements: if you don’t have a valid reason for access, you don’t have it.